guymelef/cs50w-project2/README.md

 Web Programming with Python and JavaScript

 ## FLACK
 A Flask chat app written in Python and Javascript.
-Live at: https://flack4cs50w.herokuapp.com/
+Live at (Google Chrome preferred): https://flack4cs50w.herokuapp.com/

 ### DESCRIPTION
 This web app is written in vanilla CSS and JS.